 It is vital that responsibility for EDI is shared by everyone within the organisation, and our strategy includes commitments from every area of the House, in line with our values and behaviours – Respect, Openness and High Standards.

-While our plan supports EDI in the broadest terms and across all protected characteristics, there is additional focus on addressing current under-representation in ethnicity, disability, socio-economic mobility and gender.
+While our plan supports EDI in the broadest terms and across all protected characteristics, there is additional focus on addressing current under-representation in terms of ethnicity, disability, socio-economic mobility and gender.

 We commit to ensuring our stages and events will better reflect and celebrate a diversity of communities and experiences, and we will programme mainstage and Linbury productions that foreground and signal our ongoing commitment to diversity.